Winston-Lu/Discord.py-Potato-Bot/README.md

 ## **To Do**
 ### Games
 - More games that dont require a "secret" hand/board like poker, uno, battleship, etc. Games like minesweeper, solitare, but multiplayer
+- Chess only supports moving and capturing.
+Game doesn't know when a player is in check, checkmate, or stalemate.
+Work on checking for "checks"
 ### Image to Braille Converter
 - Convert an image to ASCII-like art using braille characters
 ### Google Translate Bug